The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 Maintaining Your Shower

 Bar Keepers Friend isn’t just for rust stains in showers.
-That same product you rely on to make your bathroom shine can be used throughout your home, inside and out!
+The same product you rely on to make your bathroom shine is what you use throughout your home, inside and out!

 Have you used Bar Keepers Friend to clean rust stains from the shower?
 Share your #BKFBeforeAndAfter success story and it might be featured on one of our social media accounts, on our website, or even on a can of Bar Keepers Friend.